brycie-boy/The_Cosmos/Tathāgata.md

-##  Tathāgata  #
+##  Tathāgata  #🧠

-Tathagata is thw word that [[The Buddha]] uses when refering ot himself in his archetypal role as the discoverer and bringer of liberating truth.
+Tathagata is the word that [[The Buddha]] uses when refering ot himself in his archetypal role as the discoverer and bringer of liberating truth.
 The word can be resolved in to ways: taken as tathā āgata, "Thus come", It implies that [[The Buddha]] has come in accordance with an established pattern (which the commentaries interpret to mean the fulfillment of the ten spiritual perfections—the pāramīs—and the thirty-seven aids to enlightenment); taken as tathā gata, “Thus Gone,” it implies that he has gone in accordance with an established pattern (which the commentaries interpret to mean that he has gone to [[Nibbana]] by the complete practice of [[serenity]], [[insight]], the paths, and the fruits (see [[The four stages toward enlightenment]])).

 ___